 The list also includes; PERCY SLEDGE, GEORGE DUKE, MARVIN ISLEY, JIMMY RUFFIN, BIG BANK HANK (Of the Sugar hill Gang), LOUIS JOHNSON, LEROY "SUGARFOOT" BONNER (Ohio Players), BOBBY "BLUE"BLAND, and quite a few others.

 The contributions these artists made to Soul Music is immeasurable and unforgettable.

-The youth of today want their own music expression that reflect on the times we live in.
+The youth of today want to form their own music expression that mirror the times we live in.
 But can we really BLAME them for the advent of gangsta rap?